shiwusa/pekbot/readme.md

 - /showparrot - show info about your birdie
 - /feed - feed parrot and earn seeds
 - /share - share seeds from your balance with other parrots
-- getid - get message id
+- /getid - get message id

 ### Future plans:
 ---